Quick Answer

 Cost Breakdown by Repair Type

-Replacing the faulty left front wheel speed sensor to restore proper function.
+Replacing the faulty brake switch with an OEM part to restore proper function.

 Money-Saving Tips for C0202